situam/collect/README.txt

 Recollection:
 [ ] Pagination / lazy load when scrolling
 [ ] Single view of single file
-[ ] Design the signle views with embedding in mind (e.g. for co-creator)
+[ ] Design the single views with embedding in mind (e.g. for co-creator)

 Processing pipeline:
 [X] Check if loop is working
-[ ] Split into two running in parrallel: one handling video, one handling th erest
+[ ] Split into two running in parallel: one handling video, one handling the rest

 Deployment:
 [ ] Password-protect repo ?
-[ ] Scripts to run on start ?

 [ ] SSH tunnel for remote support

 UI: